-Research in this area is focused on coupling low-temperature dating techniques such as U/Pb or 230-Th/U using the multi-collector ICP-MS and the SHRIMP-RG with the development and refinement of new paleoclimate proxies, such as U isotopes, that are sensitive to past moisture levels (Maher).
+Research in this area is focused on coupling low-temperature dating techniques such as U/Pb or 230-Th/U using the multi-collector ICP-MS and the SHIRMP-RG with the development and refinement of new paleoclimate proxies such as U and SI isotopes that are sensitive to past moisture levels (Maher).

 Sampling mine drainage at the NSF DUSEL.
 Homestake Mine